mattcieslak/hbcd-docs/docs/changelog/filters.md

     * Field “002”: outside of range 12-51.
     * Field “002_i_01”: outside of range 30-130.

-# Upcoming/Pending Filters
-## Pending Field filters
-* Brain Rating associated fields
-* Open text fields (Custom per instrument.
-Check on a case by case basis)
-* Fields in 'HBCD_Include_vs_not_Include' tab of the '[Internal Facing](https://docs.google.com/spreadsheets/d/1qKuhIvogkOCVg-lDk30WKd5tfF0xuy-ChubOBSqOYNQ/edit?gid=1013027810#gid=1013027810)' document

-## Upcoming
-* Change '_i_' to '__' in Data Dictionary
-* Gestational Age at Administration'
-* Optional Secondary Age for MRI 'scans.tsv'
-* scans.tsv file – MRI -  'Candidate Age at Administration' based on jittered DoB in ‘Years’ with three decimal point precision
-* scans.tsv file – EEG - 'Candidate Age at Administration' based on jittered DoB in ‘Years’ with three decimal point precision

-**Logs**

-The following logs are generated for double-checking purposes (Logs are not shared nor embedded within the data dump structure):

-* List of included participants (CandID/PSCID only)
-* List of included participants with 'Visit Label' (Same as above, with 'Visit Label')
-* Discrepancies in Participants queried from database vs the .tsv list of participants from assembly bids (based on the MRI pipeline)
-* Log of errors found during parsing of data release data dump

 # Embedded instrument data files
 These are the instruments/fields that were included in the release.